Add sections to main.dol

-If parameter FILE contains at least one wildcard (e.g. '*.gct'), then FILE is used as search pattern and all found files are added.
-In order to use this variant, the calling shell must not interpret the wildcards.
-Therefore, the parameter must usually be enclosed in single or double quotes.
+If parameter FILE contains at least one wildcard (e.g. "*.GCT"), then FILE is used as search pattern and all found files are added.
+Quote FILE for this purpose.

 If a single file is not found and the filename (not path) contains at least 1 '@' character, then all '@' characters of it are replaced by the region code (one of P,E,J,K) for a second try.

 The intention of this option is to add a Gecko Code Handler and cheat codes to a main.dol for automatic execution.

 6.3 --gct-move [=mode]

 If a section is of type gecko code handler + cheat code, then make the heap smaller and move the cheat codes before the FST section.

 Parameter MODE is optional.
 If set, OFF disables and ON enables this feature.
 For mode AUTO (default) this feature is enabled, if the cheat codes are too large or for internal reasons.

 is active, a text section is created to manage the code handler.
 This section is only needed at start and is placed by default at address 0c802c0000 (part of BSS, good address for all 4 regions).
 This option changes the start address of the section.
 If address is 0